Depression And Suicide

 Not all individuals with depression will commit suicide, however 60% of those who died from suicide suffered from depression.
 While depression may not be 100% preventable, suicidal behaviour including completed suicide, suicide attempts and suicidal ideation are a preventable public health challenge in Canada.
 Suicide is the 9th leading cause of death in the country, with men three times more at risk than women.

-A number of studies have reported higher rates of suicidal behaviour among homeless youth in comparison to youth who are not homeless.
-In Ottawa, 43% of homeless youth reported suicidal thoughts, and 46% in Toronto and Vancouver reported a past suicide attempt.
-Of those at greater risk of suicide include homeless youth with co-occurring substance use and mental health conditions.
+A number of studies have reported higher rates of suicidal behaviour among youth experiencing homelessness in comparison to other youth.
+In Ottawa, 43% of youth experiencing homelessness reported suicidal thoughts, and 46% in Toronto and Vancouver reported a past suicide attempt.
+Of those at greater risk of suicide include youth with co-occurring substance use and mental health conditions.

 Recently, suicide among First Nations and Inuit Peoples has been described as national epidemic and public health crisis, with Inuit having suicide rates 25 times higher than the national average.
 This issue has been linked to the legacy of residential schools including the social and economic inequities Indigenous Peoples face such as inadequate housing and poverty.
 As part of the solution, The National Inuit Suicide Prevention Strategy calls for addressing the inequalities experienced by Inuit in the areas of housing, education and healthcare while validating Inuit culture, language and identity.
 Health Canada has also developed the National Aboriginal Youth Suicide Prevention Strategy Program Framework in 2010, however further financial resources are required to prevent and reduced the risk factors associated with suicide.

-There is no single-handed solution to reduce the rates of suicide and depression among the homeless population.
-Yet , it is essential to strengthen systems that support youth, families and communities including clinical, outreach and community programs, along with coordinating policies targeting mental health, housing, income, and employment.
+There is no single-handed solution to reduce the rates of suicide and depression among those experiencing homelessness.
+Yet, it is essential to strengthen systems that support youth, families and communities including clinical, outreach and community programs, along with coordinating policies targeting mental health, housing, income, and employment.
 In addition, addressing the historical determinants such as the legacy of residential schools that are believed to have shaped the mental health of Indigenous Peoples is critical in fostering and promoting healthy communities while paving Canada’s way towards reconciliation.